Respiratory Fit Testing and Training

 First Things First!
 Obtain Medical Approval from University Health Services

-• There is a change in the employee's medical status
+- There is a change in your medical status

-• There is a change in workplace conditions that may result in a significant increase in the physiological burden placed on the employee.
+- There is a change in workplace conditions that may increase the physiological burden placed on you.

 Next Step Before Respirator Fit Testing: Complete Respiratory Protection Training